haggj/real-time-threat-detection/README.md

 ## Analyzing honeypot data: "What does the attacker do?"
-- connection attempts geo-map
+- hoeypot at 22:
   - used passwords
   - executed commands (tty)
   - investigate downloaded files
+- webserver at 80:
+  - called paths
+  - credentials?
+  - form/json data
+- tcp server at 443:
+  - what data is sent to the tcp socket?

 ## Using honeypot data to secure network: "How to prevent attacks?"
-- use logs to configure firewall
+- use hoeypot logs to configure firewall
+  - protect ports 80 and 443
+  - as fast as possible
+  - delete rules if IP is not active anymore
+  - whitelist our IPs

 # Components